Are you an advisor? Go to Unbiased Pro

 How much money do I need to retire at 45?

 You should also consider the average monthly expenses of retired Americans when creating an early retirement plan.
-The table below shows a few average expenses of people aged 65 and older in 2021 according to the Bureau of Labor Statistics
+The table below shows the average expenses of necessary items in 2023 for people aged 65 and older according to the U.S. Bureau of Labor Statistics:

 What are the average retirement savings at 45?

-Both figures are considerably lower than the $1.7 million Americans say they need to retire, according to a recent Charles Schwab survey or the $2 million required for a retirement income of $50,000 per year/ $4,166.67 per month.
+Both figures are considerably lower than the $1.8 million Americans say they need to retire, according to a Charles Schwab survey, or the $2 million mentioned earlier to produce an annual income of $50,000.

 Saving for retirement at 45: how do I do it?